bladeba/MSX/Enhanced Games/Nemesis 3 - enhanced/readme.md

 - Change log:
-    V1.01: Included in INI screen option to enable Joymega adapter.
+   V1.02: Fixed some issues with Joymega buttons A & START V1.01: Included in INI screen option to enable Joymega adapter.
 With a normal joypad could be some issues...
 Thanks to Raul.

 Issues: **NOT** compatible with [Game Master](https://en.wikipedia.org/wiki/Konami_Game_Master).
 Now the game works in IM2 mode...